It’s something you will hear all throughout your pregnancy – life, as you know it, is about to change forever.

 While I may have been a bit slack keeping up with friends and family in the past, these relationships have become even more important as a parent.

-Whether it’s trying to reduce the amount of plastic I use, rethinking that fast-fashion purchase, being extra careful about food wastage – as well as how much meat our household consumes – and ensuring I clean with environmentally-friendly products, each decision now seems to have larger ramifications, and I’ve adjusted my habits accordingly.
+Whether it’s trying to reduce the amount of plastic I use, rethinking that fast-fashion purchase, being extra careful about food wastage – as well as how much meat our household consumes – and ensuring I clean with environmentally-friendly products, each decision now seems to have larger ramifications.

 If I’m being honest, I was one of those singles who would shake her head at parents whose worlds revolved around their children – and now, of course, that’s exactly who I have become!

 Am I a better person for it?
 It depends who you ask.
 But I like to think all these changes make for a better me.